Dansnts/DAI-Labo02/PocketMonster/Protocole/Protocol.md

 The client is looking to battle someone
 #### Request
 ```
-JOIN <Username>
+JOIN <hostId>
 ```
-- `<Username>`: The Username of the client, who is hosting, that he wants to challenge
+- `<hostId>`: The id of the client who's looking for a match and an opponent that he wants to challenge
 #### Responses
-- `Giovanni,...`: The client didn't send any Username, so the server sends him a message containing all the other clients willing to host a game
+- `hostId,...`: The client didn't send any hostID, so the server sends him a message containing all the other clients willing to host a game
 - `OK`: The Username sent by the client is valid and the